On a remark of Serre: Enumeration of Deuring-Waterhouse numbers

 We ask ourselves a similar question to what we asked in the case of the Serre primes --- is this the sort of pattern we should have been expecting?
 Serre provides a short proof that there are an infinite number of base-2 Deuring-Waterhouse numbers by considering the base-2 expansion of $\sqrt{2}$.
-Any 0 occuring in this expansion corresponds to a power of $p$ which divides $\lfloor 2q^{1/2} \rfloor$ (since taking powers moves the decimal place and the floor truncates the rest of the expansion.)
+Each $0$ in this expansion corresponds to a power $q$ of $p=2$ such that $p$ divides $\lfloor 2q^{1/2} \rfloor$ (since multiplying $q$ by $p^2$ shifts the base-$p$ expansion of $2q^{1/2}$ by one place, and the floor truncates the rest of the expansion).
 In the base $2$ case, it is obvious that $0$ appears in this expansion an infinite number of times, since otherwise $\sqrt{2}$ would be rational.

 We can in general consider the base $p$ expansion of $2\sqrt{p}$ and attempt to make the same argument.
 But we cannot say much more than that, since it is not obvious 0 appears an infinite number of times in these other expansions.
 Although it is interesting to note that Borel's 1950 conjecture \cite{borel} that every irrational algebraic number is normal would imply that every prime $p$ will eventually appear as a base in the list of Deuring-Waterhouse numbers an infinite number of times.